 - College level course in Statistics* (required)

-- A statement from the student's dean that he/she will be released from the undergraduate school to enroll in a 3-2 program.
+In addition to the materials required of all MEM and MF applicants, prospective 3-2 students must submit a statement from the dean of the undergraduate institution stating that the student will be released from the undergraduate school to enroll in a 3-2 program.

-At least one letter should be from the official Cooperative College Program advisor for any applicant and a second should be from another faculty member acquainted with the student's undergraduate career.
-If the student has had a significant amount of work experience related to his/her prospective graduate/professional studies, the third letter may be from an employer.
+In addition, at least one letter of recommendation should be from the official cooperative college program advisor and a second letter should be from another faculty member acquainted with the student's undergraduate career.
+If the student has had a significant amount of work experience related to his or her intended graduate program, the third letter may be from an employer.